flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/computer-science.md

   MLB Baseball Game
 features: |-
   * 18 lessons of English each week with students from around the world
-  * 8 acting lessons each week
+  * 6 computer science lessons each week
-  * Copy of the final film
   * Evening activities, including dances, sports, and movies
 accommodations: >-
   Students will stay in safe and secure on-campus residence halls, in shared